; Print

 Instructions

-1. Make the Biscoff Crust: Prepare a 9 inch Springform pan by lining the bottom with parchment paper.
-I like to spray a little cooking spray on the bottom so the parchment paper sticks really well.
+1. Prepare a 9 inch Springform pan by lining the bottom with parchment paper.
+I like to spray a little cooking spray on the bottom, so the parchment paper sticks really well.

 2. In a food processor, finely process one sleeve of Biscoff cookies.
 This should make about 2 cups.
 Add the brown sugar and melted butter into the food processor with the cookie crumbs and pulse until combined.

-14. After two hours, remove from the fridge and run a really thin knife around the outside edge between the cheesecake and pan.
+8. After two hours, remove from the fridge and run a really thin knife around the outside edge between the cheesecake and pan.
 This will help to not create cracks in the cookie butter when you open the springform pan.
+Serve and Enjoy!
+Optional: Crush up some additional biscoff cookies and use your hand to stick them to the sides of the cheesecake layer.
+It just makes it look a little prettier, but totally up to you.

 Notes